Crude Oil Futures & Options Expiry 2026

 copyToClipboard

-Trading commodities like crude oil using futures & options is very useful whether you aim to speculate on the price of the commodity or hedge your positions.
-However, when trading derivative contracts like F&O, it is vital to know when the expiry date of the contracts is.
-Let’s take a look at the crude oil expiry details for 2025.
+Trading commodities like crude oil using futures & options is very useful whether you aim to speculate on the commodity's price or hedge your positions.
+However, when trading derivative contracts like F&O, it is vital to know the expiry dates of the contracts.
+Let’s take a look at the crude oil expiry details for 2026.

 What is Crude Oil Futures & Options Expiry?

 Futures & Options (F&O) are derivative contracts.
 These contracts do not hold any intrinsic value and derive their value from the underlying asset.
 In this case, the futures and options contracts derive their value from crude oil.
-A change in the price of crude oil results in a change in the price of the futures and options of the commodity.
+A change in crude oil prices affects the prices of its futures and options.

 Both futures and options are contracts in which participants agree to purchase or sell a commodity at a predetermined price on a specific date.
-The expiry date is the last trading day of these contracts, following which, the parties have the right to exercise the contract to take delivery of the commodity.
+The expiry date is the last trading day of these contracts, after which the parties have the right to exercise the contract and take delivery of the commodity.
 In India, crude oil futures and options in the commodity exchanges are cash-settled and not physically delivered.
 Alternatively, traders can settle the contract in a cash settlement or rollover the position to the next expiry.

 Contract Month